Academic Programs Catalog

 1. develop highly specialized multiple and technical skills and to address conceptual content in the disciplines of studio art and art history.

-2. include pedagogy–specific content and clinical experiences in art teaching and learning situations with elementary and secondary students in preparation for the Teacher Certification Internship–Year Studies program.
+2. include pedagogy–specific content and both pre-service and internship experiences in art teaching and learning situations with elementary and secondary students.

 Requirements for the Bachelor of Fine Arts Degree in Art Education